eramons/eck-cloud/README.md

  * I changed the type of the Kibana service from LoadBalancer to ClusterIP and deactivated SSL for Kibana, in order to manage SSL termination at the ingress
  * I set the number of elasticsearch nodes to 2
  * I created a persistent volume claim for each elasticsearch node, using the _ionos-enterprise-ssd_ storage class of the cloud provider

-Specific to this PoC are _cert-manager_ and _clusterissuer_, in order to automatically retrieve trusted SSL certificates from open CA Let's Encrypt when accesing Kibana.

 The ingress provides access to the Kibana service and takes care of SSL termination.
 The file [ingress.yaml.sample](ingress.yaml.sample) does not include the actual domain I used.
 The host and domain must be set and the file must be renamed to _ingress.yaml_.